-- 7.2 Where constituents have sought advice/assistance from a Member, the Elected Members may also wish to make written/oral representations in order to satisfy themselves that concerns or problems are being dealt with appropriately. - 7.3 Members' Code of Conduct Whilst local ward Members have an important role to play in responding to the concerns of their constituents, they must be mindful of their obligations under the Members' Code of Conduct, in particular: - 7.4 Personal Interests Members must be mindful of their duty under the Members' Code of Conduct to disclose any personal interest in a particular case in which they may be making representations.
+7.2 Where constituents or other members of the public have sought advice/assistance from a Member, the Elected Members may also wish to make written/oral representations in order to satisfy themselves that concerns or problems are being dealt with appropriately.

+7.3 Members' Code of Conduct - Whilst Elected Members have an important role to play in responding to the concerns of their constituents or other members of the public, they must be mindful of their obligations under the Members' Code of Conduct, in particular:

+7.4 Personal Interests - Members must be mindful of their duty under the Members' Code of Conduct to disclose any personal interest in a particular case in which they may be making representations.
 For example, a personal interest may arise from the Member's personal relationship with a service user or from the Member's involvement in a particular organisation.
-Members must ensure that their personal or private interests do not conflict with their public duties, to the Council as a whole or to all ward constituents. - 7.5 Advocacy for Service Users It is not appropriate for an Elected Member, unless exceptional circumstances apply, to act as an advocate for a service user, due to the potential conflict of interest and confusion over the role in which the Member is acting.
-Elected Members are part of the Council and have a duty to represent all ward constituents fairly and equally; whereas the role of an advocate is to provide emotional support to an individual and help them to understand the process and to raise questions and issues as necessary.
-An Elected Member seeking to act as an advocate is likely to have an actual or perceived conflict between his/her duties to: - (i) the Council and its Officers. - (ii) the individual service user, and - (iii) other ward constituents.
+Members must ensure that their personal or private interests do not conflict with their public duties, to the Council as a whole or to all ward constituents.

+7.5 Advocacy for Service Users - Although Members may routinely respond to queries and investigate concerns on behalf of constituents and other members of the public as part of their casework role, it is not appropriate for an Elected Member, unless exceptional circumstances apply, to act as an independent advocate for a service user during case conferences or other formal meetings attended by Council officers or Members, due to the potential conflict of interest and confusion over the role in which the Member is acting.
+Elected Members are part of the Council and have a duty to make decisions in the public interest and to represent all ward constituents fairly and equally; whereas the role of an independent advocate is to represent and act on behalf of an individual, to provide emotional support and help them to understand the process and to raise questions and issues as necessary.
+An Elected Member seeking to act as an independent advocate is likely to have an actual or perceived conflict between his/her duties to:

+- (i) the Council and its Officers.

+- (ii) the individual service user, and

+- (iii) other ward constituents.

 An Elected Member's involvement may also create an impression to those involved of undue influence being exerted in any relevant decision making process, in view of the Member's position within the Council.
 The Council has a responsibility to ensure that service users have access to advocacy services wherever necessary, and can provide contact details of independent advocacy service providers and professional advocates upon request.
-In court proceedings, service users will also have the benefit of accessing legal advice, should they choose, and can be legally represented in Court, therefore always having a voice in Court and their interests protected.
+In certain court proceedings, service users will also have the benefit of accessing free legal advice, should they choose, and can be legally represented in Court, therefore always having a voice in Court and their interests protected.
+In court proceedings where there is limited/no access to free legal advice, the service user can again have access to advocacy services where necessary and can seek guidance/assistance from the Support from Court service that is available.

-It is only in exceptional circumstances (such as where a Member is a family member of a service user or is a professional advocate), that it may be appropriate for an Elected Member to act as an advocate for a service user.
+It is only in exceptional circumstances (such as where an Elected Member is a family member of a service user or is a professional advocate), that it may be appropriate for an Elected Member to act as an advocate for a service user.
 However, any such exceptional circumstances must be explained and agreed in advance with the Director of Social Services or the Monitoring Officer.